Close

 So here are some Homelike hacks and tips on finding a place to live after relocating to Paris:

-• Many expats start their new-home search on Booking (and live long-term in a hotel or hotel-apartment) or AirBnB (but Paris’ AirBnB prices are outrageously high, even if you’re happy to live in someone’s spare room).
+• Many expats start their new-home search on Booking (and live long-term in a hotel or hotel-apartment) or AirBnB.
+In the beginning, expats prefer to rent furnished apartments in Paris.
+Some even prefer serviced apartments in ParisΒ with certain added amenities.

 • Facebook is another option, but it takes much patience and persistence.
 Hop onto the platform, and search for β€˜apartments Paris,’ β€˜rentals Paris’ and β€˜flats in Paris.’
 Be wary of high-charging local landlords, who sometimes make contract terms unclear.